 Image by abalcazar and scottbeard via Canva

 A common concern for individuals following a knee replacement is if they can live alone after a knee replacement.
 Research shows that recovery for individuals who lived alone versus those who lived with others were similar following a knee replacement.
 For example, the rate of complications after leaving the hospital was about 8% for both groups.
 The two groups also had similar levels of pain relief and satisfaction scores during recovery.
 Six months after surgery both groups also had similar joint function.
-If you live on your own you may be very concerned about how you will be able to shower and use the bathroom on your own.
+If you live on your own you may be very concerned about the types of activities you can and can't do after your knee replacement including how to shower and use the bathroom on your own.
 Keep reading and learn how to shower and use the bathroom after a knee replacement.

 How do I Shower After a Knee Replacement?